akshat-kul/Vani_Coach_Task/README.md

 3) "/inventory"

 # Testing
-It can be tested easily using Postman
+It can be tested easily using Postman.
 Localhost URL: http://127.0.0.1:5000/